Alphabet

 A major reason for this is that Ukrainian is a highly phonetic language: words are pronounced the way they're written.
 For the most part, each letter corresponds to a single sound, and that sound stays consistent — unlike English, where one letter can represent several different sounds.

-Knowing the alphabet helps you read and hear Ukrainian more clearly.
-You begin recognizing sound patterns, stress patterns, and the rhythm of the language.
-The alphabet lets you see - and hear - the structure of the language.
+This means that once you know the alphabet you'll be able to read and hear the language more clearly.
+You'll start noticing sound patterns, stress patterns, and the natural cadence of the language.
+The alphabet gives you a way to see and hear the structure of the language.

 The Ukrainian alphabet